Cosplay: Teenagers Dress Up

 Be it for Halloween, costume parties, or just for fun, many people have taken great joy in childhood dress up.
 I can remember in my early youth thinking that when I dressed up, I could somehow magically become that character.
+To enhance my transformation, I sometimes used makeup products to get the look just right.
 I would get so into my character that sometimes I would even forget that I was not, in fact, Cinderella or Hermione Granger.
 Sometimes, I even wore my costumes to school.
 (For my kindergarten school picture I wore a tiger costume!)
 This hobby is one that most people grow out of as time moves forward.

 However, I did not want to grow out of dress-up.
 In sixth grade I heard about cosplay through the internet.
 Of course I had little to no idea at the time what cosplay was, but I knew that it connected to my childhood hobby.
 I did a little research and discovered that cosplay is a rather popular activity among teens and young adults.
 What makes it different from dressing up as a child is the quality and time put into the costumes and the interaction of cosplayers within their community online and at the conventions.
 If you’re like me, who has always been interested in dress-up and wants to continue doing this hobby as an adult, you may want to know more about cosplaying.
 Many people may see it as simply dressing up, but the hobby is more than that.
 Cosplayers (people who engage in cosplaying) invest a lot of time, energy, and money into this hobby.
 It helps to understand what cosplaying is to know if it suits you and to know the respect for the passion cosplayers have for their craft.